-When fellow Daegu-ite friend, Feather of Vegan Around the World met me, we were immediately greeted by a sashed ambassador.
+When fellow Daegu-ite, Feather of Vegan Around the World met me, we were immediately greeted by a sashed ambassador.
 He was excited to sell us ‘spa packages’.
 Ordinarily, I don’t do spa packages, but as this place is known for such glamorousness, why not give it a go?
 One time couldn’t hurt.
-Feather was game as well.
+Feather was game, as well.

 After I paid my cha-ching at the reception desk, I was given smocks, 2 towels and a locker key.
 I dropped my shoes into our numbered lockers above and went to the bathhouse to change.

 At the front desk, I pay and get my locker key and smock